shobrook/stackexplain/README.md

 1. [If possible,](https://stackoverflow.com/questions/24283097/reusing-output-from-last-command-in-bash/75629157#75629157) capture terminal output _outside_ a tmux or screen session.
 2. Add a `--fix` option to automatically execute a command suggested by `wut`.
+3. Add `wut` to Homebrew.
+4. Make some unit tests.